-To produce cheese, acid is added to milk—which forces the casein to coagulate and form cheese curds.
+To produce cheese, a “starter culture” of bacteria is added to milk—which forces the casein to coagulate and form cheese curds.
 Meanwhile the whey separates from the curds and goes down the “whey stream”.
 At the same time, the carbs in milk are converted, leaving very few carbs in cheese.

 This produces one of the most delicious, casein rich, low carb foods: cheese.

 If finding a low fat cheese is your goal, then sticking to cheeses like feta or goat (both of which have around 6 grams of fat per ounce) may be a good choice.
 Dr. Weil recommends avoiding soft French cheeses due to their fat content.
 Check out our graphic above for a breakdown of the fat in cheese.

 Here’s the deal: when milk is made into cheese, lactose—which is milk’s naturally occurring sugar—gets converted into glucose and eventually lactic acid.
 This results in the low carb, high protein goodness that is cheese.

 If cheese carbs are something you’re worried about, then here are a few things to look out for: